 And this is why I love being a special education teacher.
 It is what I was meant to do.

 This guest post is by Trisha Katkin, a special education teacher in NH.
 She has her Master’s in Education and currently holds 3 teaching certificates in General Special Education, Learning Disabilities and Emotional/Behavioral Disabilities.
 She is the mother of 3 beautiful, and amazingly talented girls.
 She has been a guest speaker several times at the University of New Hampshire Institute on Disability in their Behavioral Workshops and at the Summer Behavioral Summit.
 She has been featured on Autism Talk, KerryMagro.com, The American Autism Association and Geek Club Books.
 Her projects promoting autism awareness have also been featured on The Mighty.
 She is a crusader for students with autism and fights to spread awareness for teachers, parents, and advocates who need help.
-She writes a blog at TRISHAKATKIN.COM where her posts consist of actionable step-by-step advice and tips that can be implemented immediately.

 If you liked this post, you may like: